areebawaqar007/RecipeFinder/README.md

 - ⚡ Fast and responsive UI using React
 - 🌐 Fetches real-time data from Spoonacular API

-**🛠️ Tech Stack**
+## 🛠️ Tech Stack

-React (Vite)
+- ⚛️ React (Vite)
-JavaScript (ES6+)
+- 🧠 JavaScript (ES6+)
-CSS Modules
+- 🎨 CSS Modules
-Spoonacular API
+- 🌐 Spoonacular API

-**📸 Project Flow**
+---

+## 📸 Project Flow

-User enters a search query (default: "pasta")
+- 🔍 User enters a search query (default: "pasta")
-API fetches recipes based on query
+- 🌐 API fetches recipes based on the query
-Results are displayed using FoodList and FoodItem components User clicks “View Recipe” button
+- 🍲 Results are displayed using FoodList and FoodItem components
+- 👆 User clicks “View Recipe” button
-Recipe ID is sent to fetch detailed recipe data Ingredients and instructions are displayed in FoodDetails component
+- 🆔 Recipe ID is sent to fetch detailed recipe data
+- 📖 Ingredients and instructions are displayed in FoodDetails component

 **🔑 API Setup**

 This project uses the Spoonacular API.